-If you have already taken French classes, you may find it easier to study Spanish.
+There is a lot that you need to know to become fluent in Spanish quickly, but if you have already taken French classes, then you may find it easier to study the language of Cervantes.
 There are many reasons for this, but one of the main ones is the fact that French and Spanish are both Latin languages.

-If you studied French in high school and want to learn Spanish as a professional, you can assure yourself it will make the task easier.
+If you studied French at school and want to learn Spanish as a professional, you can assure yourself it will make the task easier.

 Spanish words can be found in French and vice versa.
 Understanding and learning are therefore within everyone’s reach.